hanchiang/my-website-hashnode/clg6hwp10049quonvhh0da80m.md

 Since the webhook is a HTTP POST request that anyone can call, we need to ensure that it actually originates from tradingview, not someone else.

-The first safeguard is to check the self-defined **secret** defined in PineScript.
+The first safeguard is to check the self-defined **secret** in the PineScript.

 The second is to check if the request comes from one of [tradingview's machines](https://www.tradingview.com/support/solutions/43000529348-about-webhooks/).